bio-raum/gabi/docs/usage.md

 ### `--genome_size` [ default = null ]

-If enabled, this is the assumed genome size against which the coverage is measured for downsampling the raeds (e.g. '5Mb').
+If enabled, this is the assumed genome size against which the coverage is measured for downsampling the reads (e.g. '5Mb').
 Since this pipeline supports processing of diverse species in parallel, you may wish to set this to a size that works across all expected taxa, like '6Mb'.
 The reads will then be downsampled to the desired max coverage, given the genome size.

 ### `--max_coverage` [ default = '100x']